 By Jean Strock, AFA

-KiwiSaver has been successful in getting Kiwi’s engaged with and actively saving for their retirement.
-The FMA KiwiSaver Annual Report 2019 identified 2.9m people invested in KiwiSaver as at March 2019 with total funds under management of $57bn, which has risen to $65bn as of September 2019.
+KiwiSaver schemes have been successful in getting Kiwi’s engaged with and actively saving for their retirement.
+The FMA KiwiSaver Annual Report 2019 identified 2.9m people invested in KiwiSaver schemes as at March 2019 with total funds under management of $57bn, which has risen to $65bn as of September 2019.

 The hardship fish hook